imgproxy/imgproxy/docs/serving_files_from_s3.md

 To use Minio as source images provider, do the following:

-* Setup Amazon S3 support as usual using evironment variables or shared config file;
+* Setup Amazon S3 support as usual using environment variables or shared config file;
 * Specify endpoint with `IMGPROXY_S3_ENDPOINT`.
 Use `http://...` endpoint to disable SSL.